sknudsen/vis2021cph/network-visualization-tutorial.md

 ## How to attend

 If you would like to attend the tutorial, please register for the satellite conference (link to Eventbrite from the main page).
-During registration, you will get the chance to add a ticket for our workshop.
-If you already registered, you can still add workshop attendance.
+During registration, you will get the chance to add a ticket for the tutorial.
+If you already registered, you can still add tutorial attendance.

 # Program